squid-cache/squid-cache.github.io/Features/LoadBalance.rst

 There is one potential benefit on high-speed networks.
 To provide early detection of peer overload.
 Squid peers will stop responding fast when overloaded.
 The lag weighting can reduce the load to that peer before connections start getting completely dropped or timing out (too) badly.

+Consider peer A has a 5ms response RTT and peer B is on a neighbouring network with 10ms RTT.
+There is a 1:2 bias towards using peer A.

+If you want to reduce or increase this bias you can configure the ''basetime=T'' option on SquidConf:cache_peer.
+It takes the number of milliseconds to be subtracted from RTT before the calculation is made.
+ /!\ Don't forget that basetime=T is a fixed value, and RTT lag can vary with network conditions.
+So this is just a bias, not a "fix" for distance problems.

 === First-Up Parent ===